Perfusionist: United Kingdom and Ireland

 In the United Kingdom and Ireland, a bachelor's degree in a science subject (usually life or clinical sciences) is a prerequisite to enrolment on the two-year perfusion training course.
 Trainees must complete a two-year MSc program at the University of Bristol while employed as a trainee perfusionist by a sponsoring hospital trust.
 This post is paid as an annex U AfC band 7.
 They complete academic assessments (essays and exams), while in the workplace moving from a purely observational role to one in which they are capable of managing the patient while they are on cardiopulmonary system with minimal supervision.
 Once a trainee has been the primary perfusionist in 150 clinical procedures, they must undertake a practical exam.
 For this exam, the candidate is observed by two external examiners whilst building and priming a cardiopulmonary circuit, then using it during a surgical operation.
 After the practical exam, trainees must complete a 40-minute viva voce exam, which tests their academic knowledge.
 After this is successfully completed, they are awarded an MSc in Clinical Perfusion Science and the status of accredited clinical perfusion scientist.
 They must maintain this by performing a minimum of 40 clinical procedures per year.

 Australia and New Zealand

-In Australia and New Zealand, a perfusionist must have at least a science degree (usually in health sciences) as an entry requirement before training.
+In some states of Australia and New Zealand, a perfusionist must have at least a science degree (usually in health sciences) as an entry requirement before training.
 Further didactic training is in a practical format at a hospital whilst doing a three-year course via correspondence and e-learning, with the Australian and New Zealand College of Perfusionists (ANZCP).
 The final examination for a clinical perfusionist is administered by the ANZCP over two days.
 This involves three hours of written assessment, two hours of multiple choice questions, and four half-hour viva voce.
+Perfusion training is determined by the hospital at which the perfusionist is employed and may involve a hospital accredited training program which is determined by the health department to be the equivalent of ANZCP certification program.

-A separate profession is the medical perfusionist who is a physician who has undertaken additional subspecialty training.
+In Australia perfusion can also be provided by a medically trained physician who has undertaken additional subspecialty training.